Attachment parenting: Balance

 than most other present-day ways of parenting, placing high responsibility on them without allowing for a support network of helpful friends or family.
 William Sears is fully aware of the arduousness of the methods.
 He suggests a whole package of measures that aim to prevent an emotional burnout of the mother, like the prioritization and delegation of duties and responsibilities, streamlining of daily routines, and collaboration between both parents.
 Sears advises mothers to turn to a psychotherapist if necessary, but to stick to attachment parenting at all costs.

 Sears finds the burden of attachment parenting just and reasonable, and describes the opponents of this philosophy as "authoritarian males ... caught up in their role of advice giver".
 Granju, too, takes a swipe at "the male dominated 'scientific' childcare guidance".
 She argues that the low reputation that breastfeeding, namely extended breastfeeding in the Western world has, arises from a sexualization of the female breast: from the perspective of a sexist society, the breast "belongs" to men, not to children.
 Mayim Bialik, too, considers attachment a feminist option, since it constitutes an alternative to the – male dominated – superiority of physicians who traditionally shaped the spheres of pregnancy, childbirth, and motherhood.

 Since attachment parenting poses a considerable challenge to the reconcilability of motherhood and female career, the philosophy has been greatly criticized, most notably in the context of the attachment parenting controversy from 2012.

 Parental authority

 Sears states that in attachment families, parents and children practice a highly developed and sophisticated type of communication that makes it unnecessary for parents to use practices such as scolding; often, all it takes is a mere frown.
-He is convinced that children who trust their parents are cooperative and don't resist parental guidance.
+He is convinced that children who trust their parents are cooperative and do not resist parental guidance.
 He therefore recommends positive discipline.
-But in contrast to many AP parents, he isn't fundamentally opposed to confrontative methods (firm, corrective response), and he gives high significance to child obedience and conscience.
+But in contrast to many AP parents, he is not fundamentally opposed to confrontative methods (firm, corrective response), and he gives high significance to child obedience and conscience.
 Sears is a decided advocate for authoritative parenting.

-As studies have shown, it is indeed possible to use discipline strategies that are sensitive and, therefore, one should not equate discipline and insensitive caregiving.